doldsimo/lti-1.3-canvas-lms/README.md

 ---

-## Create Developer key for external LTI app
+## 3. Create developer key for external LTI app

 If a new LTI 1.3 plugin is integrated into Canvas, a new developer key must first be created.
 This is needed for the external app to interact with canvas.